 Can you help me with the package I send to agents and publishers?

 Yes.
-There is an option of an agent/publisher submission package.
+There is an option of an agent/publisher submission package (review of up to 15,000 words).
 Your consultant can work with you on your covering letter, synopsis and sample three chapters to help you get that work in perfect shape for submission.
 The report details what needs to be done to ensure that the work really catches an agent’s eye.

 Learn about Literary Consultancy prices:Literary Consultancy Packages